-Every linear system (5) has either no solution or else it has exactly the same solutions as an equivalent reduced echelon system, obtained by repeated application of the toolkit rules swap, multiply and combination (page 165).
+Every linear system (5) has either no solution or else it has exactly the same solutions as an equivalent reduced echelon system, obtained by repeated use of toolkit rules swap, multiply and combination (page 165).

 An Elimination Algorithm

 An equation is said to be processed if it has a lead variable.
 Otherwise, the equation is said to be unprocessed.